Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Modeling

 \subsection{Control Allocation}

-Tilt-Ropter is a fully actuated aerial vehicle, capable of producing arbitrary six-dimensional wrenches.
-However, unlike a conventional quadrotor with a fixed allocation matrix, the mapping from wrench to actuator commands in this platform is nontrivial.
-Each tilt-rotor generates a wrench $\vec{W}_i$, which results from the combined effects of rotor thrust $T_i$ and servo tilt angle $\alpha_i$.
-A dedicated control allocation formulation is therefore required to consistently convert wrench commands into feasible actuator inputs, while also revealing implicit constraints such as the limited servo rate that will be incorporated later in the NMPC formulation.
+Tilt-Ropter is a fully actuated aerial vehicle capable of generating arbitrary six-dimensional wrenches.
+Unlike a conventional quadrotor with a fixed allocation matrix, the mapping from wrench to actuator commands in this platform is nontrivial.
+We define the total wrench generated by all actuators and applied at CoM as $\vec{W} = \transpose \in \nR{6}$, which results from the combined effects of the rotor thrusts $T_i$ and the corresponding servo tilt angles $\alpha_i$ of all tilt-rotor units.
+A dedicated control allocation formulation is therefore required to map the desired wrench to feasible actuator inputs.
+This formulation also exposes implicit actuator constraints, such as limited servo rate, which will later be incorporated into the NMPC.

 Here we neglect the angular acceleration and gyroscopic effects of the rotors, and the thrust $T_i$ is proportional to the square of the rotor speed $\Omega_i$.
-The relationship between the wrench command and actuator inputs is given by:
+The relationship between the wrench command and actuator inputs is given by

-where $\mat{A}$ is the control allocation matrix, $\vec{T}$ is an intermediate thrust vector defined in the body frame $\mathcal{F}_{B}$.
-The vector $\vec{T}$ decomposes the rotor thrust into the lateral and vertical components, with thrust coefficient represented by $c_t$.
-By introducing $\vec{T}$, the effect of servo angle $\alpha$ on rotor thrust $T$ is incorporated directly into the thrust vector, thereby simplifying the control allocation matrix.
-This formulation makes the control allocation matrix $\mat{A}$ a static matrix that depends only on the fixed geometry of the robot and is independent of the dynamic tilt angles.
-So we can calculate the intermediate thrust vector $\vec{T}$ using Moore–Penrose pseudoinverse:
+where $\mat{A} \in \nR{6\times8}$ is the control allocation matrix, and $\vec{T}$ is an intermediate thrust vector defined in the body frame $\frame{B}$.
+The vector $\vec{T}$ represents the lateral and vertical components of each rotor thrust, thereby incorporating the effect of the servo angle $\alpha$, while $c_t$ denotes the thrust coefficient.
+This formulation simplifies $\mat{A}$ into a static matrix that depends only on the fixed geometry of the robot.
+Here, the small CoM and inertia variations induced by servo rotation are neglected, since the tilting units are lightweight relative to the vehicle and remain close to the nominal rotor locations.
+Consequently, $\vec{T}$ can be directly calculated using the Moore--Penrose pseudoinverse as